wolkenheim/spring-kafka-avro/README.md

         .andExpect(status().isOk());
 ```
 If you ever run into a 415 Status Code response, it can be fixed using the
-`@EnableWebMvc` as suggest here: https://stackoverflow.com/questions/32838699/spring-mvc-testing-results-in-415-error
+`@EnableWebMvc` annotation as suggest here: https://stackoverflow.com/questions/32838699/spring-mvc-testing-results-in-415-error

 ### 7.2 Making the Schema Registry work
 With the @EmbeddedKafka annotation an in-memory kafka cluster can be instantiated for tests.
 There is a
 catch here: the schema registry is missing.
 Behind the scene io.confluent.kafka.serializers.KafkaAvroSerializer and
-KafkaAvroDeSerializer
-are trying to make http calls to it.
-There is none, therefore the test will result in
+KafkaAvroDeSerializer are trying to make http calls to it.
+There is none during testing, therefore the test will result in
-`Caused by: org.apache.kafka.common.errors.SerializationException: Error deserializing Avro message for id 1`
+`[...]
+Caused by: org.apache.kafka.common.errors.SerializationException: Error deserializing Avro message for id 1`
-The obvious idea here is to write an own mock implementation of the Serializer/Deserializer.
+The obvious idea here is to write an own mock implementation of the Serializer/ Deserializer.
 Someone did that already
 and that solution works: https://medium.com/@igorvlahek1/no-need-for-schema-registry-in-your-spring-kafka-tests-a5b81468a0e1

-There is a much quicker way though as someone pointed out in the comments of said article.
+There is a much quicker way though as another person pointed out in the comments of that article.
 Just use "mock" instead of
-"http" in your configs for the producer / consumer: `schema.registry.url: mock://localhost`
+"http" in your configs for the producer / consumer: `schema.registry.url: mock://localhost`.
+This is a testing option
+integrated by Confluent.
 No hassle with writing and maintaining mock implementations.

 ### 7.3 Build a Kafka Consumer for Testing
 What we got so far: a JSON payload is sent to the controller endpoint which calls the Kafka producer and sends the message.